jeromeetienne/slides/webar-fullstack-qconsf-2015/slides.md

 - Allow to easily do AR on top of three.js
 - Our experiment to do AR in a Web page
-- All open source, so you can use it.
+- All open source, so you can use it

 [WebAR on github](https://github.com/jeromeetienne/threex.webar)